achubaty/datawranglR/02-basic-graphics/slides_lec_02.md

 - Graph factors based on their quartiles
 - `boxplot()`
-- Another solution are violon plots
+- Another solution are violin plots

 ---------------------